-All Committees have a budget, which is administered by the City Clerk's Office, and covers items such as photocopying and refreshments.
-In addition, most Committees have a programming budget for undertaking initiatives within their mandate.
+All Committees have a budget, which is administered by the City Clerk's Office to cover any meeting expenses.
+In addition, most Committees have a programming budget for undertaking initiatives within its mandate.

-Each year's programming budget is prepared the previous spring and Committees are asked for their budget proposal.
-The budget proposal is submitted to the SPC to which the Advisory Committee reports for review, and onward submission to the Administration for placement in Preliminary Budget documents for approval by City Council.
-The Preliminary Budgets are reviewed by City Council in late November.
+Each year's programming budget is prepared by the City Clerk's Office and provided to the Committee at the beginning of the year.
+Should Committee determine the budget is not adequate, a request is submitted to the SPC to which the Advisory Committee reports for review and direction.
+The Preliminary Business Plan and Budget are reviewed by City Council each year in late November.

-If Advisory Committees are under budget at the end of the year, unused funds are returned to the City.
+If Committees are under budget at the end of the year, unused funds are returned to the City.
 The Committee will not be penalized in the next year for not using its entire previous budget.